 New Horizons for the Solar Photovoltaic (PV) Power Market of Romania

 /18th May 2020, RENEWABLE MARKET WATCHTM/ Romania had the cumulative installed capacity of 1,390 MW (1.39 GW) as of 1st January 2020, according to the recently published report Romania Solar Photovoltaic (PV) Power Market Outlook: 2020 ÷ 2030.
 The photovoltaic development in Romania was started with small scale photovoltaic installations below 30 KW in 2006.
-In opposite to the rapid expansion of the wind market in Romania, the photovoltaic power capacity remained relatively unchanged by the end of 2011.
-After that Romania was an emerging market for photovoltaic energy investments amongst SEE countries by the end of 2014.
-The maturing photovoltaic markets in Germany, Spain, France, Czech Republic, Greece, Italy and Bulgaria allowed investors to look for new opportunities among South East European (SEE) nations and Romania was one of the best alternatives.
+Contrary to the rapid expansion of the wind market in Romania, the photovoltaic power capacity remained relatively unchanged by the end of 2011.
+After that, Romania was an emerging market for photovoltaic energy investments amongst SEE countries by the end of 2014.
+The maturing photovoltaic markets in Germany, Spain, France, Czech Republic, Greece, Italy and Bulgaria allowed investors to look for new opportunities among South-East European (SEE) nations and Romania was one of the best alternatives.
 Furthermore, Romania was one of the major destinations for the Chinese solar power plant investors in Central and Eastern Europe between 2012 and 2015.

 Recent and Pending Legal and Regulatory Changes Supporting Solar PV Market Development in Romania